From the ARRL Website, http://www.arrl.org/what-is-amateur-radio

 Who are these Hams?

-There are almost 700,000 Amateur Radio operators in the USA and over two million in nearly every country in the world.
+There are more than 750,000 Amateur Radio operators in the USA and three million in nearly every country in the world.
 They come from all walks of life–movie stars, missionaries, doctors, students, politicians, truck drivers and just plain folks.
 They are all ages, sexes and income levels linked by their interest in wireless communications technologies.
 There are more licensed American Amateur Radio operators now than ever before in history.

 They form a worldwide community of licensed operators using the airwaves with every conceivable means of communications technology.
 It is made from people who enjoy learning and being able to transmit voice, data and pictures through the air to unusual places, both near and far, without depending on commercial systems.